The True Cost of Inventory Financing: Factor Rates and What to Compare

 4. Is interest charged on the drawn amount or the full facility limit?

-With a revolving credit facility, you should only pay interest on what you have drawn — not on the full approved limit.
+With a revolving credit facility, interest is typically charged on what you have drawn, not the full approved limit, though facility fees or other charges may still apply.

 5. What is the total repayment amount?